MicrosoftDocs/security/compass/protect-against-ransomware.md

 ### Phase 3.
 Make it hard to get in

-This last set of tasks is important to raise friction but is a very large set of scope that will take time to complete as part of a larger security journey.
+This last set of tasks is important to raise friction for entry but will take time to complete as part of a larger security journey.
 The goal of this phase is for attackers to have to work a lot harder to [obtain access to your on-premises or cloud infrastructures](protect-against-ransomware-phase3.md) at the various common points of entry for attacks.
-There are a lot of these, so it’s important to prioritize your work here based on how fast you can accomplish these with current resources.
+There are a lot of these tasks, so it’s important to prioritize your work here based on how fast you can accomplish these with your current resources.

 While many of these will be familiar and/or easy to quickly accomplish, it’s critically important that ***your work on phase 3 should not slow down your progress on phases 1 and 2***!